djsereno/Maze-Builder/README.md

 ## Usage

-In `settings.py`, there are several settings that control the bahvior of the maze builder.
+In `settings.py`, there are several settings that control the behavior of the maze builder.

 ### Visual Settings
 * **animate**: